cheminfo/eln-docs/docs/50_machine_learning/includes/normalization/README.md

 ## Exclusions

-Depending on the analysis some region should be removed in order to improve the analysis.
-For example NMR spectroscopy in water yields to a large peak around 4.5ppm and using exclusion zone it can be removed from the analysis.
+Depending on the analysis, some regions should be removed to improve the results.
+For example, NMR spectroscopy in water produces a large peak around 4.5 ppm; using an exclusion zone, it can be removed from the analysis.

 ## Number of points